 Devised by Jason Saber, the proposed flag combines charges found in the county’s armorial history.
 The kingdom of Brycheiniog was established in the 5th century by a revered Welsh patriarch named Brychan and survived until its subjugation in the Middle-Ages.
 In the later Mediaeval period arms were assigned to Brychan,

 his quartered shield featuring the purported arms of his father Anlach in the first and fourth quarters; black with a gold bar across the centre and two smaller bars above and beneath that (a cotised bar) with silver sword at top and bottom; with the arms attributed to his mother Marchell, gold with three blue bats, thus;

-The proposed flag is locally meaningful with historically relevant symbols and colours, presented in a simple but unusual and visually interesting arrangement.
+The proposed design is locally meaningful with historically relevant symbols and colours, presented in a simple but unusual and visually interesting arrangement.
 Additionally bats are an uncommon charge on flags so the design is generally rare and would certainly be unique amongst British county flags.
 The design is used for its Twitter profile by a county based wildlife organisation